michelangelo-valderrama/understanding-astro-webook/src/content/chapters/ch1.md

   <ol class="blogs">
     <li class="blogs__list">
       <a href="blogs/typescript-new-javascript" class="blog__link"
-        >TypeScript is the new JavaScript</a
+        >Typescript is the new Javascript</a
       >
     </li>

     <li class="blogs__list">
       <a href="/blogs/rust-javascript-tooling" class="blog__link"
-        >Why Rust is the future of JavaScript tooling</a
+        >Why Rust is the future of Javascript tooling</a
       >
     </li>